MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--infrastructure.md

 - No company-wide business processes are defined.
 - No consideration has been given to backup, data recovery, and business continuity.
 - Software is largely installed locally and manually, mostly by users.
-- Directory services are often not used (AD and/or AAD for example), with staff able to use local or unmanaged identities.
+- Directory services are often not used (AD and/or Microsoft Entra ID for example), with staff able to use local or unmanaged identities.

 #### 100 Technology